shakthivel10/Functional-Genetic-Algorithm/README.md

 A crossover is performed by choosing a random number between [0, w) and concatenating the part on the left side of this integer on the first parent and the right side of this integer on the second parent, to generate a new offspring.

-The binPackingSolver takes in the following arguments: number of bins, list of weights, a seed to generate random numbers, ‘count’ which represents the number of evolutions to be simulated and ‘size’ which represents the size of the population.
+The binPackingSolver takes in the following arguments: number of bins, list of weights, a seed to generate random numbers, the number of evolutions to be simulated, and  the size of the initial population.

 The output type returned is an Evaluated Chromosome, which is a tuple of the fitnessValue of the chromosome and the chromosome itself.